Labor Certification (PERM)

 - Salary offered must be the higher of prevailing wage or actual wage.
 Like the H-1B requirement, the employer must pay at least the “prevailing” wage for the occupation in the area of intended employment, which is essentially the average wage that other employers pay for similarly qualified workers.
 The State Workforce Agency (SWA) of the state of intended employment determines the prevailing wage.
 In addition, the employer must pay at least the “actual” wage which it normally pays to its own employees who are similarly qualified.

 Read on and check out this video for more details about the labor certification process.

 Obtaining an employment-based visa can be a long and arduous process that can take years, even for physicians.
 For most EB-2 physicians, the first step is for the employer to file a labor certification with the Department of Labor (DOL).
 The DOL in Atlanta generally decides an application within 9 to 12 months of application, but sometimes the process is longer.

 There are stringent recruitment procedures that the employer must follow before an application can be filed and approved.
-For a professional position like a physician, the employer must engage in extensive recruitment, including two Sunday newspaper advertisements, placement of a job order with the SWA, paper and/or electronic posting on site, and three other forms of recruitment that are included on a list of ten recruitment types by the Department of Labor.
+For a professional position, the employer must engage in extensive recruitment, including two Sunday newspaper advertisements, placement of a job order with the SWA, paper and/or electronic posting on site, and three other forms of recruitment that are included on a list of ten recruitment types by the Department of Labor.
 These recruitment efforts can be conducted no later than 180 days before filing the labor certification application.